joed7/Creational-design-patterns/simplefactory.md

 	}
 ```

-This class is now closed for modification, as nothing needs to be modified to accomodate new products.
+This class is now closed for modification, as nothing needs to be modified to accomodate new products; The class is now loosely coupled.

+__Source Code__

+The source code for this design pattern can be found [here](https://github.com/joed7/Creational-design-patterns/tree/master/src/com/pattern/simplefactory).
+The source code for this design pattern can be found [here]().